suhasHere/dpop-generic-proof/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# Multi-Protocol Proof of Possession (DPoP) Framework
+# Application-Agnostic Proof of Possession (DPoP) Framework

-This is the working area for the individual Internet-Draft, "Multi-Protocol Proof of Possession (DPoP) Framework".
+This is the working area for the individual Internet-Draft, "Application-Agnostic Proof of Possession (DPoP) Framework".

 * [Editor's Copy](https://suhasHere.github.io/dpop-generic-proof/#go.draft-nandakumar-oauth-dpop-proof.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-nandakumar-oauth-dpop-proof)